Brand safety is a sneaky little thing.

 Each advertiser can create their own list of brand safety keywords — words that, if found on a page, mean they don’t want their ads to display on that page.

 This brand safety keyword list can be as short or as long as an advertiser wants.
-Some advertisers may be really strict — and some may only have the most obvious culprits on their keyword list.
-A single advertiser’s list isn’t super helpful, because other advertisers may not have any issues with those same words.
+Some advertisers may be really strict, and some may only have the most obvious culprits on their keyword list.
+A single advertiser’s list isn’t a particularly helpful yardstick for your content strategy, because other advertisers may not have any issues with those same words.

 Brand safety keyword filtering is pretty basic

-Unfortunately, the algorithm-based tools advertisers use to identify content that isn’t brand safe are pretty basic and can often misinterpret because they’re not able to take context into the equation.
+Unfortunately, the algorithm-based tools advertisers use to identify content that isn’t brand safe are pretty basic.
+They’re not able to take context into the equation.

 These algorithms can’t tell the difference between a “killer clown who terrorizes a theme park” and your “killer brownies that are oh-so-delicious!”
 Or somber stories about the devastations of drug addiction and “I’m so addicted to bargain hunting!”